How to Investigate Your Local Shelter and Why You Should

-Exception: If the head of the shelter was fired in his or her last job for mistreating animals, or has been convicted of animal abuse or neglect and you can prove this--then that's okay to include.
+Exception: If the head of the shelter was fired in his or her last job for mistreating animals, or has been convicted of animal abuse or neglect and you can prove it — that's okay to include.
 Just stick to the facts and the animals.

-Winograd's organization developed an entire "toolkit" to help communities become "no kill."
+Winograd's organization developed a toolkit to help communities become no kill.
 This guide can help you evaluate how your city or town is doing.
-Once you have the big picture go to the toolkit for other resources to help.
+Once you have the big picture use the toolkit for other resources to help.
 He says the days of "catch and kill" animal control can be eliminated by this generation... if people care.